 Our legislative actions are focused on stormwater, trash, trees, and healthy communities.
 If you support a clean environment and strong, healthy communities, Blue Water Baltimore invites you to join our effort and reach out to your representatives.

-Maryland Polystyrene Foam Packaging Bill
+Maryland Styrofoam To-Go Packaging Bill

-Blue Water Baltimore has partnered with Trash Free Maryland on a bill that will ban usage of polystyrene to-go containers and loose fill packaging peanuts.
+Blue Water Baltimore is partnering with Trash Free Maryland on a bill that will ban usage of polystyrene to-go containers and loose fill packaging peanuts.
 The ban will include cups, plates, bowls, trays, and clamshells from retailers and food service organizations.
 Montgomery and Prince George’s Counties have already enacted policies to ban polystyrene and it is our intention to even the playing field statewide with this bill.

 Urban Tree Canopy

 Forests once grew on more than 95% of the Maryland’s landscape, but now only cover 39%, less than half their former area.
 These losses are reflected in our continuing struggles with water quality, air quality, stream health, and the many other forest-related benefits.
 Forests are the most protective land use for water quality, making conversion of forests to other land uses one of the most significant threats to Maryland’s water quality.

 Marylanders rely on their trees and forest for recreation, scenic beauty, and livable communities.
 Unfortunately, there is currently less than one half acre of forest per person in Maryland.
 Maryland’s forests are also critical to filtering the fresh water used for many communities drinking water, and to combat local impacts from climate change.

 - Maryland’s 2015 Forest Action Plan identified that forest land conversion, primarily to development, is the greatest threat to Maryland’s forests, with forest land being lost at 3% per decade.
 This is a much higher rate than forests are being conserved.